simgio99/Space-Attack/README.md

 # Space-Attack
-The goal of the challenge is to decode, on five different levels of difficulty, cipher text messages that were given to us by Defence Tech.
+The goal of the challenge is to **decode**, on five different levels of difficulty, cipher text messages that were given to us by *Defence Tech*.
 All the encoded messages share some similarities, like the common AES encoded substrings at the start and at the end.

 # Shared AES parts and first two levels

 At the beginning of the challenge, we dove into understanding what was the meaning behind the shared parts accross all the messages.
-As the given resources mentioned, we successfully identified the recurring portions of string within the five messages.
+As the given resources mentioned, we successfully identified the *recurring portions* of string within the five messages.
 The decoding of those portions was done through an AES decoder, using select mode ECB (ElectronicCodeBook),Key Size in 128 Bits and Base64 as output.
 The process allowed us to decode the following strings:
 <br /> <br />
 JaAbDk1QlerxhNo8pLqS2Q== corresponds to *"Start"*
 <br />
 nij8GNMQUx06N++TLehaxw== corresponds to *"Stop"*

-Of course, this evidence implies that the core of the messages is contained between the two sequences.
+Of course, this evidence implies that the **core** of the messages is contained between the two sequences.

-The first level was pretty straightforward for us, since every member of the team had previously encountered Base64, and we were easily able to recognize it by just looking at the string.
+The first level was pretty straightforward for us, since every member of the team had previously encountered *Base64*, and we were easily able to recognize it by just looking at the string.
 Through an online tool for the translation of Base64, we were able to translate the string:
 <br />

 d2VsY29tZSBldmVyeW9uZSB0byBjeWJlciwgdGhpcyBpcyB0aGUgZmlyc3Qgc3RlcCB0byBsZWFkIHlvdXIgdGVhbSB0byB3aW4